jeje1197/nba_game_scraper/README.md

 # NBA Web Scraper

 This program fetches data about basketball games from the official NBA website and parses it into a CSV file.

+Tools Used: Python, BeautifulSoup, Pandas

+## How I created it
 The core of this program can be broken into three parts:
 1) Extraction
 2) Transformation